raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 Probably incompatible with everything that changes how Fatigue is calculated.

 #### Changelog
+1.0
-1.0 - Initial version
+- Initial version
+1.1
+- Intelligence and Luck also drop to 0.
+- Negative effect increased from 1000 to 2000.

 #### Credits
-Rosynant for creating Alchemical Hustle from where I took the idea how to limit potions.
+Rosynant for creating Alchemical Hustle from where I took the idea of how to limit potions.

 #### Permissions
 Do whatever you want.